tinygo-org/tinygo-zoo/rpi3/README.md

 * `02_delay` Demonstrates how to use the delays on the system and how to get the system time.
 Note that RPI3 does not have a battery-powered clock, so the time is copied from the host to the running program via the bootloader.

+* `03_framebuffer` Initializes the framebuffer, and then uses a font to write to the "console" on the screen.
+It does this in a loop so it scrolls a lot.

 ## To bootload or not to bootload